2025

 9. Intercultural Sensitivity

-Any medium to a large-size company no longer works inside the HQ exclusively.
+Any medium—to large-sized company no longer exclusively works inside the HQ.
 Even small businesses tend to post jobs outside their city or even country.
 Besides remote job management, intercultural sensitivity is another crucial aspect many human resource employees face.

 Before the internet, generalists had to handle employee relations inside the company’s four walls.
 Today, the duties go well outside the organization’s walls.